 Well first of all, the correct term is actually “snap elections“.
 They are basically elections that are done when not required either by law or convention.
 OK, that seems understandable but did ugaiz know that in 2008, our then PM Abdullah Badawi called for a snap election?
 Yes, that is how The Economist, The Financial Times and Australian Broadcasting Corporation described the 2008 elections.
 Why?
 Well the 2008 elections were held a year earlier than scheduled.

-The Agong has a discretion if the PM seeks to bubarkan the Parliament early under Article 40(2) of the Federal Constitution .
-HM can put a stop to this if HM feels justified to do so, like if it would be prejudicial to national interest.
+The Agong has a discretion if the PM seeks to bubarkan the Parliament early under Article 40(2) of the Federal Constitution.
+His Majesty can put a stop to this if he feels justified to do so – like if it was something prejudicial to national interest.
 This is important because snap elections are usually used by the government to ambil peluang on what they deem to be an advantageous time with the aim of increasing their majority in parliament.
-However the Agong himself cannot call for a snap election.
+However, while the Agong can stop a snap election, he cannot call for a snap election.

-5. Agong can also put an Opposition member as PM!?
+5. The YDPA can also put an Opposition member as PM!?

-Yes, HM definitely can.
+Yes, His Majesty definitely can.
 Other than having the opposition party winning in the General Election, there’s another way for an opposition member to be PM.
-Earlier, CILISOS mentioned about the vote of no confidence.
-There are talks about opposition MPs bringing forward a vote of no-confidence although this BN MP thinks that it would be a useless action.There are talks about the tide turning against our PM, but…
+Earlier, we mentioned the vote of no confidence, but…

 What could happen if such a vote did occur in Parliament and was successful?

-Well, the PM would then have 2 choices:
+Well, the current PM would then have 2 choices:

 However, we found this article by Prof Dr Shad that says that although by convention, the Agong would follow the PM’s advice, HM DOESN’T HAVE to do so under Article 40(2)(b) of the Federal Constitution.
 So the HM can alternatively refuse the PM’s advice and is entitled to invite the opposition leader to be the new PM.